HammontreeArt/EnchantBoostBugs/README.md

 This repository is intended solely for tracking issues related to the **EnchantBoost** plugin.

+Please note:
-Please note that **no production code is stored here**.
+- 📄 No production code is stored here.
 For licensing terms and usage limitations, see [`NOTICE.txt`](./NOTICE.txt).

-Unauthorized redistribution or repurposing of this repository is not permitted.

-📜 See [LICENSE](./LICENSE) for usage restrictions.
+- 📜 Unauthorized redistribution or repurposing of this repository is not permitted.
+See [`LICENSE`](./LICENSE) for full usage restrictions.

 ---